Business Migration «Prev Next »

 For some companies, eBusiness has become something of a shipping bonanza.
 Because cosmetics tend to weigh ounces rather than pounds, eBeauty companies have lower shipping costs than many other eTailers.
 This means they can charger lower shipping fees or reap bigger profits on those fees!
 Shipping is one of many considerations in eBusiness fulfillment and distribution strategy.
 Other considerations include extended geographical coverage, in-house vs. outsourced solutions, tax issues, and speed of delivery.

-The Slide Show below describes the effects of eBusiness on fulfillment and distribution strategy.
+The series of images below describes the effects of eBusiness on fulfillment and distribution strategy.

 Fulfillment and Effects of e-business on Fulfillment